 Who We Are

-St. Luke's Anglican Church is a Biblically-orthodox Anglican parish belonging to the Diocese of Western Anglicans in the Anglican Church of North America.
+St. Luke's is an Anglican parish belonging to the Diocese of Western Anglicans in the Anglican Church of North America.
 We affirm Jesus Christ as Lord and Savior, and we acknowledge the Bible as the authoritative Word of God.
 We combine the tradition and teachings of the worldwide Anglican Communion with a Spirit-led evangelism evident in our worship as well as many local and international outreach activities.

 We teach that God. . .